thanoojha/Corteva/README.md

 	ii) If the status of the game is running and if the current step is 0, it indicates that the laser has not started yet.

-	In the above to cases (i & ii) it returns None to exit the method.
+	`In the above to cases (i & ii) it returns None to exit the method`.

 2) If the game is not running: The method checks the laser's final direction and prints the exit position.

-start method runs the main game loop:
+`start` method runs the main game loop:

 1) It ensures the current step does not exceed the maximum steps allowed thereby eliminating any infinite loops.